Sequestration is the process of declaring yourself insolvent / Sequestrated. This is a High Court application under the Insolvency Act.

 Parking tickets, speeding fines, television licenses etc. are all excluded from your sequestration and you must still pay it.

-If you have permission from your trustee, you will be allowed to start a new business.
+You are allowed to have a business as Sole Proprietor.
 You are however prohibited from acting as a Director of a registered Company.

 No, you may however have to pay the Trustee the value of the firearm.